 How much does it cost to fix a Westinghouse E1 error in Brisbane?

-Is E1 a common Westinghouse oven fault?
+Is E1 a common fault on Westinghouse ovens?